sio/potyarkin.com/content/posts/draft-hlc.md

 for the inconvenience.
 I'm not sure it did.

-Most of my JS code is written intuitively, with no awareness of best practises and filled with "code smells".
+Most of my JS code is written intuitively, with no awareness of best practises and is filled with "code smells".
 Writing from scratch was sometimes quite educating, e.g with AJAX calls - I understand and can explain them better than ever before.
 Overall conclusion is that JavaScript is hard.
 And that frameworks probably exist for a reason.
 If I'll do another web app project, I'll probably